JacquelynLPickard/SQL-Project-/README.md

 python run_queries.py
 ```

-The script loads the schema and seed data into an in-memory SQLite database and prints every query with its results in a formatted table.
+The script loads the schema and seed data into an in memory SQLite database and prints every query with its results in a formatted table.

 ---